WeblateOrg/weblate/docs/vcs.rst

 .. versionchanged:: 2.19

-    Before this, there was only support for standard layout repositories.
+    Before this, only repositories using the standard layout were supported.

 .. _git-svn: https://git-scm.com/docs/git-svn